 One study lead by an Australian group in 2011 was behind the recent gluten-free movement.
 These researchers concluded that gluten causes digestive problems, even in people without CD.

 Two years later, the same group failed to duplicate these results.
 Unfortunately, the damage was already done.
 In Australia, for every person diagnosed with CD, 20 additional people are now following a gluten-free diet.

 In the US, retail sales from gluten-free products are predicted to reach 23.9 billion dollars by 2020 – a massive 6-fold increase from the 3.8 billion dollars in 2011.

-If you suspect gluten sensitivity, you should think about having a proper diagnosis of celiac disease.
-This is especially important if CD runs in your family.
+If you suspect gluten sensitivity, you should think about having a proper diagnosis of CD.
+It is especially important if CD runs in your family.

-Genetic changes in HLA-DQA1 and HLA-DQB1 predispose individuals to CD; but only a subset of the people with these genetic changes will actually experience gluten-intolerance.
-This means that other genetic and environmental factors are also involved in the development of CD.
+Genetic changes in HLA-DQA1 and HLA-DQB1 predispose individuals to CD; but only a subset of the people with these genetic changes will actually experience gluten intolerance.
+As such, in addition to genetics, environmental factors are also involved in the development of CD.

-The unnecessary elimination of gluten from your diet can also have drawbacks.
+Choosing to eliminate gluten from your diet can have drawbacks.
 Going gluten-free often means you are not consuming enough whole grains.

 These healthy dietary components are known to boost heart and metabolic health.
 Two recent studies have shown a link between gluten-free diets and an increased risk of type 2 diabetes and coronary heart disease.